10 Best Dalí Art in Barcelona

 This is a surrealist work showing Picasso in a style characteristic of Dalí.
 The artist painted him with an elongated head and a somewhat distorted appearance.
 But beyond its appearance, the painting has led to an even deeper debate concerning the supposed rivalry between the two Spanish artists.

-It is still the subject of debate today because of the image it suggests of the artist, which some see as a tribute, while other experts see it as a provocation by the Catalan to the Malagueño.
-To see this work I recommend you buy tickets and a guided tour of the Picasso Museum in Barcelona, where the painting is exhibited.
+It is still the subject of debate today because of the image it suggests of the artist, which some see as a tribute, while other experts see it as a provocation by the Catalan to the Malaga-born artist.
+To see this work I recommend you buy tickets for the Dalí Theatre-Museum in Figueras, where the painting is exhibited.

 Interesting details